Owner/

 Q: I want to build a passive solar home and have read some good books on the issue.
 My question deals with the need for thermal mass, which I understand is important because it stores heat and helps keep the home from overheating.
 I know ceramic tile or stone floors would be good for thermal mass, but I want to have wood floors (reclaimed pine).
 I read somewhere that several layers of sheetrock would be good for thermal mass.
 Is this true?
 What else could I use for thermal mass to avoid overheating?
 I also plan to have a fairly large stone fireplace, which might have some thermal mass benefit.
 Also, I will build the home in West Virginia, where I live.
 Thanks!
 (Dan, I love your Natural House book!)

-A: Thermal mass is always a challenge and you may want to check out my new book, The Solar House: Passive Heating and Cooling, to read up on it.
+A: (Daniel Chiras) Thermal mass is always a challenge and you may want to check out my new book, The Solar House: Passive Heating and Cooling, to read up on it.
 The chapter on solar design will walk you through the process of determining how much thermal mass you need and where to place it.
 It also gives some ideas for materials that are useful.

 I'd almost have to see your floor plan to help you out.
 But here is some advice that may help.
 (Sorry if you already know this.)
 First, if your south-facing glazing (glass area) is 7 percent or less of the total square footage, you shouldn't need any additional thermal mass.
 Drywall, wood floors, framing members, furniture, etc.--all parts of your interior--will suffice.
 I call this incidental mass.
 It is only when you exceed the 7 percent glazing amount that additional thermal mass is required.
 Here are some ratios you can use to figure out how much mass.